USS Manley (DD-940): History

 Returning to Norfolk on 2 October, she was soon underway with the to join the Second Fleet in maneuvers off the coast of San Juan, Puerto Rico.
 Following those operations, she took her position as plane guard for the during operations up the eastern seaboard to the Virginia Capes.

 The first half of 1959 saw Manley with the Surface Antisubmarine Development Detachment at Guantanamo Bay.
 On 1 March, Manleys and DesRon's Four homeport was officially changed to Charleston, South Carolina.
 After six months of upkeep and maintenance, the squadron was underway for the Mediterranean and anti-submarine deployment.
 She participated alongside her British counterparts in "Long Haul," and with the French in operation "Boomerang."

 After an extensive overhaul in the Charleston shipyard, Manley was again underway on 21 July 1960 for firing exercises off Culebra Island in the Caribbean.
 On 27 July she took her position at station number five on the Atlantic Missile Range for the test firing of a Mercury space capsule.
 Then, she headed eastward to Cardiff, Wales, and participated in experimental antisubmarine warfare patrols and attack team exercises en route to stateside.
-After completing a short stint of operations off the coast of Jacksonville, Florida, Manley turned for Pollensa Bay, Majorca.
+After completing a short stint of operations off the coast of Jacksonville, Florida, Manley turned for Pollença Bay, Mallorca.
 Joining the USS Forrestal (CVA-59) task force at Beirut, Lebanon, she joined in Sixth Fleet maneuvers.

 In November, she rendezvoused with the Franklin D. Roosevelt to take part in patrols south of Hispaniola.
 Early in 1962, the destroyer spent a fortnight on Project Mercury operations followed up a week later underway in support of the Independence in night operations in the North Atlantic.
 Twice within three days her crew rescued downed pilots at night.
 One of those pilots, now retired Captain Bill Brandel of Fairfax, Virginia, appeared at the Capitol 2001 Reunion on Sunday, 28 October 2001, nearly thirty years later, to extend his gratitude to several of those who participated in his rescue.

 On 28 September 1962, Manley headed for Guantanamo Bay for refresher training and rescued a downed helicopter pilot.
 She spent most of October and November operating in the waters of Cuba during the Cuban Missile Crisis.
 While returning home, the destroyer again came to the rescue of three men of yacht, Avian, adrift in the Atlantic.